-- 1. During the regular season, the department committee may grant permission to senior teams/leagues to use a 10-run rule for league games and invitational tournaments. - 2.
-During the regular season, the department committee may allow senior teams to play seven-inning or nine-inning games with a 10-run mercy rule after five innings of play or 41⁄2 innings if the home team has the last at-bat. - W. Uniforms.
-Players and coaches must be in uniforms of the same color and style when competing in regular season department (state) and national tournaments. - 1.
+- 1. During the regular season, the department committee may grant permission to junior teams/leagues to use a 10-run rule for league games and invitational tournaments. - 2.
+During the regular season, the department committee may allow junior teams to play seven-inning games with a 10-run mercy rule after five innings of play or 41⁄2 innings if the home team has the last at-bat. - W. Uniforms.
+Players and coaches must be in uniforms of the same color and style when competing in regular season and department (state) tournament. - 1.
 Any player, coach or manager who does not have an American Legion Baseball emblem on either the left sleeve or left chest of his uniform shirt, wind shirt or jacket will be removed from the game. - The front of the uniform shirt may carry lettering that identifies the post, department, town city, community or sponsor that the team represents.
-Such lettering must be acceptable to the sponsoring department. - 3.
-Approved American Legion Baseball emblem options include patches available through Emblem Sales, sublimation or screen printed onto the uniform shirt.
+Such lettering must be acceptable to the sponsoring department.

+3. Approved American Legion Baseball emblem options include patches available through Emblem Sales, sublimation or screen printed onto the uniform shirt.